 Gracie Arnone, BS - Research Coordinator

 Gracie graduated from the University of Oregon with a B.S. in Psychology and a focus in Neuropsychology.
-There she researched motivational and affective influences on eating behaviors and how the brain correlates behind those behaviors.
+There, she researched motivational and affective influences on eating behaviors and how the brain correlates behind those behaviors.
 Her primary research experience has involved preventative interventions, cognitive reappraisal, and neuroimaging.
 Her research interests include preventative science, maternal and natal well-being, early childhood intervention, and positive emotionality.
-Gracie is excited to help coordinate the Maternal Well-Being study and be involved in general lab management.
+Gracie helped to coordinate the Maternal Well-Being study and was involved in general lab management.

 Michaela Cordova, BA, CADC-I – Clinical Assessor

-Michaela is a Research Associate for the Developmental Cognition and Neuroimaging (DCAN) lab in the Department of Behavioral Neuroscience at OHSU, collaborating across multiple grants and projects through independent and collaborative investigation.
+Michaela was a Research Associate for the Roo Study, collaborating across multiple grants and projects through independent and collaborative investigation.
 Michaela joined DCAN in the fall of 2014 after previously working with dual-diagnosis clients as a Certified Alcohol and Drug Counselor (CADC-I).
-Her projects utilize behavioral and neuroimaging data, as well as machine learning methods, to explore atypical neurodevelopment across the lifespan, neurodevelopmental risk factors, and comorbidities effecting mood and cognition.
-In the SCAN lab, Michaela brings her clinical expertise conducting formal diagnostic interviews for the Maternal Well-Being study
+Her projects utilized behavioral and neuroimaging data, as well as machine learning methods, to explore atypical neurodevelopment across the lifespan, neurodevelopmental risk factors, and comorbidities effecting mood and cognition.
+In our research, Michaela brought her clinical expertise conducting formal diagnostic interviews for the Roo study and Maternal Well-Being study.

 Ray Anthony, A.S.
 Research Assistant (Clinical)

-Ray comes to the SCAN Lab with over 8 years professional experience in early therapeutic intervention and residential care.
-They hold an A.A. in human development, an A.S. in general science, and is working on their B.S. in health sciences focusing on the Pre-Health Physician Assistant Program.
-Ray is excited to be a part of the SCAN Lab and continue to work with an amazing team dedicated to researching how cognitive abilities are affected by early experiences.
+Ray came to the SCAN Lab with over 8 years professional experience in early therapeutic intervention and residential care.
+They hold an A.A. in human development, an A.S. in general science, and a B.S. in health sciences focusing on the Pre-Health Physician Assistant Program.
+Ray was excited to be a part of the SCAN Lab and to work with an amazing team dedicated to researching how cognitive abilities are affected by early experiences.

 Kara Gallemore, BS - Research Assistant